-An overall dimensional layout for the standard field installed wiring entrance into the unit is illustrated in "Dimensional Data," p.
-10. To insure the unit's supply power wiring is properly sized and installed, follow the guidelines outlined below.
+An overall dimensional layout for the standard field installed wiring entrance into the unit is illustrated in "Unit Dimensions," p.
+12. To insure that the unit's supply power wiring is properly sized and installed, follow the guidelines outlined below.